fnichol/knife-server/README.md

 ##### --bootstrap-version VERSION

 The version of Chef to install.
+For Chef 11 installations (the default), you can provide the version of Omnibus package you want installed.
+To install a Chef 10 server, set this value to `"10"`.

 ##### --template-file TEMPLATE